-4.7.1 Revisions initiated by the energy infrastructure company changes in the assessment of hazards or risks that mean existing controls will no longer effectively eliminate or minimise risks
+4.7.1 Revisions initiated by the energy infrastructure company

 All proposed revisions to an accepted safety case must be submitted to Energy Safe for assessment.
 However, Victoria's energy safety laws also specify circumstances in which energy infrastructure companies must submit a revised safety case to Energy Safe.
 Examples include (but are not limited to):